Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 There are also growing options available through keyword tools.
 We suggest SpyFu for its advanced metrics and filtering capability.

-Just type in your URL, and you will instantly get a breakdown of your most valuable SEO keywords.
+Just type in your URL, and you will get a breakdown of your most valuable SEO keywords.
 The built-in sort lets you see the most valuable keywords first.
 These are the ones that bring in the most clicks from your position on them.
 The only caveat is that the traffic metric will be limited to estimates, whereas your GA traffic is based on real data.
 However, it supplies insights that Google does not.

 [Image Source]